frankframework/frank-manual/docs/source/horizonsInitialData.rst

 database should be persistent.

 The frank!framework internally uses LiquiBase, see http://www.liquibase.org/, to initialize the database.
-LiquiBase expects a so-called changelog, an XML file that defines the data model and the initial data.
-The frank!framework expects it in the file
-"<project directory>/classes/DatabaseChangelog.xml".

 To use LiqueBase, it has to be switched on.
 There are multiple ways to to this.
 One possibility is as follows:

 * Go to the "classes" directory within your project.
 * Create a file DeploymentSpecifics.properties there if it does not exist.
 * Ensure this file has the following line: ::

     jdbc.migrator.active=true

 * Restart the frank!framework.